tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 Many times developers will copy and paste code directly from the documentation into their application.
 Then they will usually tweak it a little bit for their specific parameters or methods.

-Make sure that, if you intend for users to copy and paste the code, it works.
+If you intend for users to copy and paste the code, make sure it works.
 When I first used used some sample `ajax` code from a code tutorial on an API site, the `dataType` parameter was actually spelled `datatype`.
 As a result, the code didn't work (it returned the response as text, not JSON).
 It took me about 30 minutes of troubleshooting before I consulted the [`ajax` method](http://api.jquery.com/jquery.ajax/) and realized that it should be `dataType` with a capital `T`.

 Ideally, test out all the code samples yourself (or implement a more robust process for testing code).
 This allows you to spot errors, understand whether all the parameters are complete and valid, and more.
-In the earlier video from Twilio, they explain that they wanted to treat code samples in documentation like their other engineering code, so they stored their code in a separate container (also pushed to GitHub) so they could run regular tests on it.
+In the earlier video from Twilio, the authors say they wanted to treat code samples in documentation like their other engineering code, so they stored their code in a separate container (also pushed to GitHub) so they could run regular tests on it.
 They pulled the code into their documentation where appropriate.

 ## Provide a sample in your target language